Self build exemption

 Where relief is applied, the CIL chargeable amount, and amount of relief granted, will be kept on the land charges register for three years following completion.

-If a disqualifying event occurs, you must notify the Council in writing within 14 days.
+If a disqualifying event occurs, you must notify us in writing within 14 days.
 If this is not done, a surcharge will be applied in addition to the levy.
 A copy of the notification must be sent to all owners material interests in the relevant land.
-Where the necessary evidence is not supplied on completion, the Council will give you at least 28 days to submit the forms and evidence before taking further action.
+Where the necessary evidence is not supplied on completion, we will give you at least 28 days to submit the forms and evidence before taking further action.

 Definition of completion